Combinatorial Gray codes-an updated survey: Geometric objects

 \subsection{Dissections, plane graphs and spanning trees}

 Huemer, Hurtado, Noy and Oma\~na-Pulido~\cite{MR2510231} consider Gray codes for dissections of a convex polygon.
 A \emph{dissection} of a convex polygon with $n$ vertices is a subdivision of the polygon by $k$ non-crossing diagonals, where $0\leq k\leq n-3$.
 We let $G_n$ and $G_{n,k}$ be the graphs on the set of all dissections and those with exactly $k$ diagonals, respectively.
-In $G_n$, two dissections are connected by an edge if they differ either in removing or adding one diagonal, and in $G_{n,k}$ they are adjacent if they differ by removing one diagonal and adding another diagonal in the subpolygon that contains the end vertices of the removed diagonal.
+In $G_{n,k}$ two dissections are connected by an edge if they differ by removing one diagonal and adding another diagonal in the subpolygon that contains the end vertices of the removed diagonal.
+The graph~$G_n$ is the union over all~$G_{n,k}$ for $k=0,\ldots,n-3$ plus edges that correspond to either removing or adding one diagonal in the dissection.
 The authors prove that $G_n$ has a Hamilton cycle for all $n\geq 4$, and $G_{n,k}$ has a Hamilton cycle for all $k\geq 1$ and $n\geq 4$.
 Note that the vertices of~$G_{n,k}$ are precisely the $(n-3-k)$-dimensional faces of the associahedron (as a polytope), so this result generalizes the aforementioned result about the Hamiltonicity of the associahedron (the special case $k=n-3$).

 Hernando, Hurtado, Marquez, Mora and Noy~\cite{MR1684903} proved that all plane spanning trees on a set of $n\geq 3$ points in convex position can be listed cyclically so that consecutive trees differ by exchanging one edge.
 Rivera-Campo and Urrutia-Galicia~\cite{MR1826999} proved the same result for plane spanning paths.